wizgurl101/Cake-Shop-Web-Application/README.md

 - MongoDB

 ## Current progress
+- Working on sorting order list for Admin

 ### Application can do the following:
-- Create a new account
+- User can create an account to place order
-- Admin user can edit and delete users
+- Admin can manage users, products and orders

-### The following features are being work on at the moment:
-- Product details screen to allow Admin user to list all products and create, edit and delete a product
-- User make an order and use PayPal to process payment
+- Integration of PayPal to handle payment transaction
-- Generate a list of order to be bake